 It will be on an “as and when” basis because I have no plan.
 I don’t know how long I will spend in each destination and what I will be doing from one day to the next.
 However, I hope that you will be following my posts when I do manage to publish as I am certain this trip will provide some wonderful memories that I would like to share with you.

-If you have any tips or suggestions of places to go and things to do, then please leave them for me below.
+If you have any tips or suggestions of places to go and things to do in southwest Turkey, then please leave them for me below.

 @Roving Jay – Fingers crossed I get some good pictures